 Muchimbale Community School – Nyawe Chiefdom

-Reaching further into remote areas we are currently working in the Mukuni and Nyawe Chiefdoms and aim to provide further support for malaria prevention and education.
+2014 – Reaching further into remote areas we are currently working in the Mukuni, Musokotwane and Nyawe Chiefdoms.
+Classroom improvements are taking place at Chuunga, a new special education unit at Simango and further improvements in education for Muchambile and Nampuyani Schools.
+Our aim tis to widen our support for malaria prevention and education.